tomohung/tomohung.github.io.octopress/source/_posts/2015-01-30-tealeaf-course2-lesson1-quiz.markdown

   - M:M
   **Many to Many** makes target objects can associate with many other objects, like posts can be assign to many categories, and category can assign to many poasts.
 We also can track target post or target category is assigned to which one.

+> The two predominant views are the data and schema views.
+> Data view displays like a spreadsheet, with the table columns at the top and rows of data per each object instance.
+> A schema view shows us the column names and the value type of each column.

 ##4.
 In a table, what do we call the column that serves as the main identifier for a row of data?
 We're looking for the general database term, not the column name.

   Attributes.
 Column indicate that what the row values mean.

+> We call this the "primary key".

 ##5.
 What is a foreign key, and how is it used?

   Every row data in a table is included a **primary key**.
 If we want to associated with other table, we need this primary key to store which row data we wanna to be connected with this one.
 The store primary key value's column is called **foreign key**.

+> A foreign key is the identifier that connects an association with the models involved.
+The foreign key is always on the "many" side and is always in an integer type.

 ##6.
 At a high level, describe the ActiveRecord pattern.
 This has nothing to do with Rails, but the actual pattern that ActiveRecord uses to perform its ORM duties.

   ActiveRecord is mapping the data operation in tables.
 It substitutes SQL operation and using migration files to define & operate table column.

+> ActiveRecord is a way to access the database.
+A database table is related to a class.
+An object of that class is created as a row in the table.
+This object can have different attribute values shown as the columns in the table.
+We can create, retrieve, update, and delete the object instances by altering the database table.

 ##7.
 If there's an ActiveRecord model called "CrazyMonkey", what should the table name be?